Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

      (k).
 WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position .  without using $countones
      (l).
 WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position .- without using $countones
 # 6. WAC to generate 32-bit variable with exactly 12 non-consecutive 1's
-# 7. WAC to generate 62-bit variable with specific bit patterns
+# 7. WAC to generate 62-bit variable with specific bit patterns (Ex: requirement is to  have 31 consecutive 1's followed by 15 consecutive 0's followed by rest to be random values )
 # 8. WAC to generate 16-bit variable with no consecutive 1's
 # 9. WAC to generate 32-bit number with exactly one high bit
 # 10.WAC to generate Specific value generation (25, 27, 30, 36, 40, 45)